openfaas/docs/docs/languages/python.md

 +      OTEL_EXPORTER_OTLP_ENDPOINT: ${OTEL_EXPORTER_OTLP_ENDPOINT:-collector:4317}
 ```

 - `OTEL_SERVICE_NAME` sets the name of the service associated with the telemetry and is used to identify telemetry for a specific function.
-It can be set to any value you want be we recommend using the clear function identifier `<fn-name>.<fn-namespace>`.
+It can be set to any value you want but we recommend using the clear function identifier `<fn-name>.<fn-namespace>`.
 - `OTEL_TRACES_EXPORTER` specifies which tracer exporter to use.
 In this example traces are exported to `console` (stdout) and with `otlp`.
 The `otlp` option tells `opentelemetry-instrument` to send the traces to an endpoint that accepts OTLP via gRPC.
 - setting `OTEL_METRICS_EXPORTER` and `OTEL_LOGS_EXPORTER` to `none` we disable the metrics and logs exporters.
 You can enable them if desired.
 - `OTEL_EXPORTER_OTLP_ENDPOINT` sets the endpoint where telemetry is exported to.